Members and Friends can give in these extraordinary ways!

-On September 10, 1889, in Hamilton, New York, LeRoy Fairchild and friends held the first meeting of an organization that would become the Grottoes of North America.
+On September 10, 1889, in Hamilton, New York, LeRoy Fairchild and friends held the first meeting of an organization that would become Grottoes International.
 It is a fraternity based on fun, fellowship, and the Masonic principles of brotherly love, relief and truth.

 The Fairchild Society is a donor program established by Grotto members.
 Named for the Grottoes’ chief founder LeRoy Fairchild, the Society offers a variety of gift levels from which to choose and corresponding membership pins.